revue-org/revue/README.md

             - Username: _admin_
             - Password: Get the password by running `kubectl get secret --namespace default grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`
-        - Configuring Data Source:
-            - _Connections > Add new connection > Prometheus > Add new data source_
-            - Insert as Prometheus server URL `http://<CLUSTER-IP>:80`.
-You can get the prometheus-server CLUSTER-IP by running `kubectl get services`
-            - Click on Save & Test and proceed to the _Dashboard_ section (there are some pre-configured dashboards).
+        - Accessing to the dashboard clicking on _Dashboards_ (there are some pre-configured dashboards)

 ### Monitoring with devices (WoT)

 Go to the [revue-sample-thing](https://github.com/revue-org/revue-sample-thing) repository and follow the instructions in the README to set up your own WoT device.
 Once the device is up and running, you can add it to the system through the Revue Web Interface.

 - Go to [https://frontend.localhost](https://frontend.localhost) and log in
 - Go to the _Devices_ section
 - Click on the _Add Device_ button
 - Fill in the form with the device URL (`localhost` if it is running on the same machine as the system) and test the connection.
-If the connection is successful, it will retrieve automatically the device capabilities.
+  If the connection is successful, it will automatically retrieve the device capabilities.
+  Eventually, give a description and click _Ok_ to add the device to the system.
 - Monitor the device data through the various sections depending on the device capabilities.

 ## Authors